Todd W. Eddins: Judicial career

-Circuit Court
+Circuit Court (2017-2020)

-Eddins was considered on multiple occasions as a potential nominee for a circuit court vacancy, he was considered as a replacement due to the retirement of Judge Steven Alm in August 2016, and as a replacement due to the retirement of Judge Karen Ahn in June 2016.
-On February 9, 2017, Governor David Ige appointed Eddins to be a Circuit Judge of the First Circuit Court to fill the vacancy left by the retirement of Richard K. Perkins in June 2016.
+On February 9, 2017, Governor David Ige appointed Eddins to be a Circuit Judge of the First Circuit Court to fill the vacancy left by the retirement of Judge Richard K. Perkins in June 2016.
 Eddins became a Circuit Judge on April 7, 2017.
-His service on the Circuit Court terminated when he was sworn in as an associate justice of the Hawaii Supreme Court.
+His service on the Circuit Court terminated when he was sworn in as an associate justice of the Hawaiʻi Supreme Court.
+Known as a workhorse, Eddins presided over 85 jury trials and 21 jury-waived trials during his three years as a Circuit Court judge.

+Mark Char.
+In 2016, Mark Char was found guilty of three counts of attempted murder.
+The relatively straightforward case turned heads around the country when Char wore blackface to his sentencing in 2019.
+Char, who is not black, criticized the “kangaroo court” for treating him like a black man, so he decided to “be a black man.”
+Eddins quickly rebuked Char, “If you look in the mirror, Mr. Char, you’re not gonna see a black person.
+You’re gonna see a menace.
+You’re a menace to society.”
+Eddins sentenced Char to life in prison with the possibility of parole.

+Isaiah McCoy.
+Isaiah McCoy, a death row exoneree, was charged with second-degree robbery in 2019.
+During a hearing on the State's request to deny bail, Eddins gave Mr. McCoy several warnings after he raised his voice and “made questionable statements.”
+Mr. McCoy yelled at Eddins, “Dude, make your ruling and I’m going to fight it.”
+Eddins finally had a deputy sheriff remove Mr. McCoy when he claimed racism.
+He continued yelling “You’re a racist” as he was dragged out of court.

-Hawaii Supreme Court
+Hawaiʻi Supreme Court

-On September 29, 2020, Governor David Ige's office announced Eddins was one of three candidates being considered for appointment to the Hawaii Supreme Court.
+On September 29, 2020, Governor David Ige s office announced Eddins was one of three candidates being considered for appointment to the Hawaii Supreme Court.
 On October 23, 2020, Governor David Ige announced Eddins as his appointment to the Hawaii Supreme Court to fill the vacancy left by the retirement of Richard W. Pollack.
 On November 19, 2020, he was confirmed in the Hawaii Senate by a vote of 25–0.
 He was sworn in on December 11, 2020.